 ALEXANDRIA, Va.
-(Nov.
-30, 2022) – The National Community Pharmacists Association is pleased to announce these upcoming items for pharmacists and pharmacy team members:
+(June 1, 2023) – The National Community Pharmacists Association is pleased to announce these upcoming events for pharmacists and pharmacy team members:

-- Jan.
-28-29 – NCPA Pharmacy Ownership Workshop, online.
-Consider this a crash course on pharmacy ownership.
-A team of experts will answer the nitty-gritty questions about the loan approval process, licensure agreements, creating a start-up checklist, writing a business plan, designing an effective store layout, and more.
-It’s a can’t-miss program for new pharmacy owners, those planning to someday open their own store, and those thinking about taking the next step in the industry.
+- June 21-22 – Pharmacy Ownership Workshop, sponsored by McKesson, in Las Vegas.
+This is a can’t-miss program for new pharmacy owners, those planning to someday open their own store, and those considering taking the next step in the industry.
 Learn more and register.